 List of Health Benefits

 World’s highest vitamin C concentration – Undoubtedly the kakadu plum’s greatest claim to fame is that it contains the highest vitamin C concentration of any food on Earth.
 Indeed, a report by the Australian Government’s Rural Industries Research and Development Corporation demonstrated that kakadu plums contain between 1,000-5,300 milligrams of vitamin C per 100 grams.
 This is approximately 100 times the vitamin C concentration of blueberries and oranges!
 Vitamin C is an important antioxidant that improves brain function and fortifies the immune system.

-Phytochemical content – Kakadu plums contain phytochemicals such as ellagic and gallic acids.
+Phytochemical content – Kakadu plums contain rare phytochemicals such as ellagic and gallic acid.
 According to a study published in the March 2006 edition of Toxicological Sciences, gallic acid contains significant anti-inflammatory properties and can be used to treat inflammatory allergic diseases.
 Moreover, a study published in the January/February edition of Anticancer Research showed that ellagic acid can kill cancer-causing cells and lower estrogen’s role in contributing to breast cancer.

 Skin benefits – Despite their relative obscurity as a whole food, kakadu plums (or rather, their extracts) are starting to become more common in international cosmetic products.
 This is because the fruits contain a large amount of trace minerals and antioxidants that nourish and invigorate the skin, including vitamin E, zinc, iron, folate, lutein, and the aforementioned vitamin C. Antioxidants like vitamins C and E are especially important for skin health because they neutralize cell-damaging free radicals, thereby guarding us from the premature aging effects associated with such damage.